Internet Watch Foundation

 The IWF operates informal partnerships with the police, government, public, and internet companies across the world.
-Originally formed to police suspected child pornography online, the IWF's remit was later expanded to cover criminally obscene material.
+Originally formed to police suspected child pornography online, the IWF's remit was later expanded to cover criminally obscene material, though this was removed from the IWF's remit in 2017.

 The IWF takes a strong stance against the term 'child pornography' and on its website cites "we use the term child sexual abuse to reflect the gravity of the images and videos we deal with.
 Child pornography, child porn and kiddie porn are not acceptable descriptions.
 A child cannot consent to their own abuse".

 The IWF is an incorporated charity, limited by guarantee, and largely funded by voluntary contributions from UK communications service providers, including ISPs, mobile phone operators, Internet trade associations, search engines, hardware manufacturers, and software providers.
-It also currently receives funding from the European Union by comprising one third of the UK Safer Internet Centre.
+It also currently receives funding from the European Union by comprising one-third of the UK Safer Internet Centre.

-The IWF is governed by a Board of Trustees which consists of an independent chair, six non-industry representatives, three industry representatives plus one co-opted independent representative with a specialism in human rights.
+The IWF is governed by a board of trustees which consists of an independent chair, six non-industry representatives, three industry representatives plus one co-opted independent representative with a specialism in human rights.
 The Board monitors and reviews IWF's remit, strategy, policy and budget to enable the IWF to achieve its objectives.
 The IWF operate from offices in Vision Park, near Cambridge.

 It has been criticized as an ineffective quango that does not deserve its charity status, for producing excessive numbers of false positives, for the secrecy of its proceedings, and for poor technical implementations of its policies that have degraded the response time of the whole UK Internet.

 IWF claims to have succeeded in reducing the percentage of the worldwide child sexual abuse images that are hosted in the UK from 18% in 1996 to 0.04% in 2018.